-The exchange differences arising on the retranslation are taken directly to a separate component of equity.
+The exchange differences arising on the retranslation of foreign subsidiaries are taken directly to a separate component of equity.
 On disposal of a foreign entity, the deferred cumulative amount recognised in equity relating to that particular foreign operation is recognised in the consolidated statement of comprehensive income.